 Putting a stop to sexual abuse in schools

 Young people tell us that schools often don’t do enough to stop sexual abuse or support victims.
 But it's not just a schools issue.
 It affects whole communities.

 If young people are acting in sexually harmful ways, this behaviour needs to be addressed early before it escalates into serious crimes such as rape.

 Our practitioner says, 'it starts from having those honest conversations around sex and healthy relationships.
 Too often teachers see relationships and sex education as a tick-box exercise and find it awkward but we will go into schools and have those open conversations.
-It’s about better education and resources for school staff, but also for children, parents and everyone in society and about people learning to respect one another.'
+It’s about better education and resources for school staff on sexual abuse, but also for children, parents and everyone in society and about people learning to respect one another.'

 It's having a safe place to have those conversations.